 - 4 to 5 scallions, thinly sliced, white and light green parts only

 - 1 lime, cut into wedges

-- Make the savory peanut clusters (see notes).
-Preheat the oven to 350°F. Whisk egg white in a small bowl until slightly foamy; whisk in sugar, salt, ground cumin, and pepper flakes.
+- Preheat the oven to 350°F. Whisk egg white in a small bowl until slightly foamy; whisk in sugar, salt, ground cumin, and pepper flakes.
 Add sesame seeds and chopped peanuts and toss to coat.

 - Spoon the mixture in clumps on a parchment-lined baking sheet and bake, stirring occasionally, until golden brown, 10 to 15 minutes.
 Allow to cool.
 Store in an airtight container or small plastic bags at room temperature.

-- Make the steak and the sauce.
-Start by cooking the steak.
+- Start by cooking the steak.
 Add the steak to a large pan with a little coconut oil.
 Let the steak cook for 1 to 2 minutes to get a golden brown sear and flip to brown all sides.
 Cook to the doneness of your liking and remove from the pan.

 - In the same pan, add a bit more coconut oil.
 Add the grated ginger and stir-fry for 1 to 2 minutes.
 Add the red curry paste and stir-fry for 1 to 2 minutes more.